Angelmmiguel/material_icons/README.md

 # CSS

 In your `application.css.erb` file you need to reference material icons CSS.
-There are two versions: ligature or unicode (See [Compatibility] section for more info).
+There are two versions: ligature or unicode (See [Compatibility](#compatibility) section for more info).

 Add this line at top of `application.css.erb` to use ligature:

 	//= require material_icons

-Same with this line to use unicode:

-	//= require material_icons_unicode

 These files provide multiple CSS classes to use in your views.
 Main classes are: